This blog marks the beginning of a joint thought leadership series in collaboration with Supply Chain Matters.

 Summary and Reader Takeaways

-The opportunity is to overcome these market or supply chain driven disruptions by augmenting planning and scheduling at the production level, instilling more effective synchronized planning while reducing the feedback loop between planning, scheduling and operational execution processes.
+The opportunity lies in augmenting planning and scheduling at the production level to improve synchronisation and reduce the feedback loop between planning, scheduling, and execution processes.

-In our next instalment in this series, we will further address operational excellence and efficiencies in continuous and batch production processes.
+In future instalments of this series, we will explore operational excellence and efficiencies in continuous and batch production processes.

 Want to read more?